Noise Levels in East Liberty, Pittsburgh, PA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,790 East Liberty residents, or 61.8%, live above that level.
 By land area, 64.2% of East Liberty is above 55 dBA.

 Average noise levels for East Liberty residents, grouped by direction from the center of East Liberty.
-Eastern East Liberty carries the highest population-weighted average; Northern East Liberty carries the lowest.
-Just 34% of residents in Northern East Liberty live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern East Liberty.
+The highest population-weighted average is in southeastern East Liberty; the lowest is in northwestern East Liberty, where just 28% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Normal conversation an arm’s length away